JereNurminen/weather-app/README.md

 It uses MySQL for saving the observations, using Flask-SQLAlchemy as an ORM.

 ### Front End
 The front end is built using React.
-Mostly because I've been studying it recently and wanted to continue using it.
+Mostly because I've been studying it recently and wanted to continue using it, and also because it fits the needs of the project well.

 ### General
 The app uses WebSockets for real time updates (ie. when some else records an observation).